The 16 Best Questions to Ask in a Consulting Interview

 This can be an opportunity for you and the interviewer to discover commonalities.
 The more commonalities you show with the interviewer, the more likely they are to like you.

-What Questions NOT to Ask in a Consulting Interview
+What Questions to NOT Ask at the End of a Consulting Interview

 Below are the types of questions you should absolutely avoid asking in a case interview.